How does Kindred Life carry out their mission and how can I get involved?

 Building Relationships – Our volunteers and staff models the hands and feet of Jesus, sharing His love and the eternal life they can have through a relationship with Him.
 While the Holy Spirit is working, we also empower and equip families with the skills needed relationally during their time in the program (friends, family, society, etc.).

 Meeting the needs of teen parents and their children –These needs are numerous and multi-faceted.
 Often times we are meeting a basic need first (food, clothing, education) before he/she trusts us enough to let us work on and meet his/her emotional and spiritual needs.

 Our 2018 Vision Plan includes an fresh updated vision and mission statement and newly created values and guiding principles.
 These will lay the groundwork providing the roadmap and tools for staff and volunteers to more clearly measure and communicate impact for those we serve and those with whom we serve.

-To learn more about serving or getting your church to become a ministry partner, visit our Volunteer page or contact Erin at Info@KindredLife.org
+To learn more about serving or getting your church to become a ministry partner, visit our Volunteer page or contact Rachael at volunteer@KindredLife.org

 Where is Kindred Life headed in the next three years?